johnrobinsn/Limitless-Video/README.md

 ## Usage

 Once the server is running, the webpage will display an area for the generated video to be displayed and an area for you to enter a text prompt.
 An initial sample prompt will be provided but you can change that to whatever you want and then click the "Update Prompt" button to start generating video.
-You can change the prompt at any time and clock the "Update Prompt" button again to switch to that prompt.
+You can change the prompt at any time just click the "Update Prompt" button again to switch to that prompt.